shwezhu/shwezhu.github.io/content/post/http/008-form-post-query-string.md

 </form>
 ```

-When I push the regiser buttion to submit the form, the http request looks like this:
+When I click the regiser buttion to submit the form, the http request looks like this:

 ![c](/008-form-post-query-string/c.png)